Léopold Gnininvi: Life and career

 Gnininvi initially ran as a candidate in the presidential election of June 1, 2003, but he announced his withdrawal from the election on May 26, choosing to back fellow opposition candidate Emmanuel Bob-Akitani of the Union of Forces for Change (UFC) instead.
 He said he made this decision because he had already mobilized his supporters for the election and because he wanted the opposition to unite behind the strongest candidate from its ranks.
 His name remained on the ballot, however, and received 0.017% of the vote.

-He was appointed as Minister of State for Mines and Energy in the government of Prime Minister Yawovi Agboyibo, named on September 20, 2006.
+He was appointed Minister of State for Mines and Energy in the government of Prime Minister Yawovi Agboyibo, named on September 20, 2006.
 In the run-up to the October 2007 parliamentary election, Gnininivi praised the "remarkable work" of the National Independent Electoral Commission (CENI) and said that the electoral census conducted by CENI had ensured "a credible process".
 Gnininvi was the first candidate on the CDPA's candidate list for Lomé in the 2007 election, but the party did not win any seats in the election.
 Following the election, Gnininvi remained in the government appointed on December 13, 2007, under Prime Minister Komlan Mally and was moved to the position of Minister of State for Foreign Affairs and Regional Integration.

 In the next government, appointed on September 15, 2008, and headed by Prime Minister Gilbert Houngbo, Gnininvi was moved to the position of Minister of State for Industry, Crafts, and Technological Innovations.
 He remained in that post for one year; on September 10, 2009, he resigned from the government, together with the other CDPA minister, Messan Adimado ADUAYOM, so that the CDPA would not be tied to the government in the period preceding the 2010 presidential election.